-During build process Docker will install all necessary libraries and frameworks inside your container image and make it available for use.
+Docker will install all necessary libraries and frameworks inside your container image during the build process and make it available for use.

-Now you have a working container and it’s time to start it.
-Create a folder inside your project’s folder where we’ll store all our Jupyter Noteboos with source code of our projects:
+Now you have a working container, and it’s time to start it.
+Create a folder inside your project’s folder where we’ll store all our Jupyter Notebooks with the source code of our projects:

 And start the container with the following command:

-Please be aware that this container was created only for local development purpose and I removed authentication on Jupyter in this container, so everybody can connect to port 8888 or 6006 and execute Python code of cause.
+Please be aware that this container was created only for local development purposes.
+I removed authentication on Jupyter in this container, so everybody can connect to port 8888 or 6006 and execute the Python code of cause.